MysteriousMilk/NS2_CombatPlusPlus/README.md

     > If a player leaves the team or disconnects, the structures they placed will now be killed.

-    > If a player's structure is destroyed, they are refunded the skill points they spent on that structure.
+    > If a player's structure is destroyed, they are refunded the upgrade points they spent on that structure.

     > There is still no good way to reselect the builder tool (create mode).
 The workaround is to select the structure from the buy menu again.